 The good news is that just five days later Perrin was

-posting a much healthier-looking image of her thin nails on the mend.
+posting a much healthier-looking image of her thin nails on the mend—all thanks to biotin supplements.
 But in true fake nail

 addict fashion, she went back to her acrylics shortly after, which probably won't help to fully restore healthy nails in the long run.